yashmouje/TicTacToe/README.md

 # TicTacToe
-Python Program for TicTacToe with .deb file for linux users;
+Python Program for "TicTacToe" with ".deb" file for linux users;
-Read Instructions.txt
+Read "Instructions.txt"